karlnewell/grnoc-telegraf-docker/README.md

 ### Prerequisites

 `docker` and a suitable config file
+**N.B.
+Disable SE Linux (or figure out how to get it to play well with Docker and local file mounts)**

 ### Install - Option 1